StackVista/stackstate-docs/stackpacks/integrations/nagios.md

 To enable the Nagios check and collect data from your Nagios instance:

-1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/nagios.d/conf.yaml` to include details of your Nagios instance:
+1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/nagios.d/conf.yaml`:
+    - Include details of your Nagios instance:
         - **nagios_conf** - path to the `nagios.cfg` file
-2. By default the Nagios check will not collect any metrics.
-To watch for Nagios metrics data and send these to StackState, set `collect_host_performance_data` and/or `collect_service_performance_data` to **True** in the Agent integration configuration file.
+    - By default the Nagios check will not collect any metrics.
+To watch for Nagios metrics data and send these to StackState, set `collect_host_performance_data` and/or `collect_service_performance_data` to **True**.
     ```text
     # Section used for global Nagios check config
     init_config: